-Learning to breathe can reduce stress and improve oxygenation of your cells delivering more nutrients and removing more toxins.
+Learning to breathe can reduce stress and improve the oxygenation of your cells delivering more nutrients and removing more toxins.
 Sounds anti-aging to me!

-And when we learn to breathe, we learn to slow down our breathing which also puts you into a parasympathetic state – what you really want for better healing, less stress and more happiness.
+And when we learn to breathe, we learn to slow down our breathing which also puts you into a parasympathetic state – what you really want for better healing, less stress, and more happiness.

-To up your hydration benefit, squeeze some lemon (acid aids with detoxification), add a pinch of unrefined salt such as Celtic salt, for better hydration and/or a teaspoon of chlorophyll (aids with detoxification) into your water.
+To up your hydration benefit, squeeze some lemon (acid aids with detoxification), add a pinch of unrefined salt such as Celtic salt, for better hydration, and/or a teaspoon of chlorophyll (aids with detoxification) into your water.